 During the Project

-Working with data in a structured way may faciliate a smoother process during the project, as well as making archiving, and potentially making the data available, easier.
+Working with data in a structured way may both facilitate the process during the project, and archiving, as well as potentially making the data available later.

 - Is the data management plan possible to follow through?
-If not, see if adjustments can be made so that it work as a support tool throughout the project.
+If not, see if adjustments can be made so that it works as a support tool throughout the project.